yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/network-unicast-discovery.markdown

 {% endtip %}

 {% info %}
 For troubleshooting purposes you should verify that the services (spaces, GSC, GSM, processing units etc.) print correct settings for the locators while they initialize.
-You can turn on the relevant loggings if required.
+You can turn on the relevant logging if required.
 {%endinfo%}

 # Configuring Jini Lookup Service Unicast Port